System Requirements: nixos-anywhere

 }

-Advantage: This solution will be automatically kept up-to-date everytime the flake is updated.
+Advantage: This solution will be automatically kept up-to-date every time the flake is updated.

 In your shell you will see something in your $NIX_PATH: